jeremiahrichter/LFS201-Notes/lfs201-notes.md

       KEYTABLE: keytable filename
       ```
         * *Note*: `rd`- prefixed options are usually only for RedHat distros
   * `sysctl`: used to read and tune kernel parameters at runtime
     * `sysctl -a`: list all options; each option corresponds with pseudofiles
       under `/proc/sys/`, with directory slashes being replaced by dots
     * `sysctl path.to.pseudofile=value`
     * settings can be made persistent across reboots by adding the settings to
       `/etc/sysctl.conf`, can be purged with `sudo sysctl -p`, sometimes the
       file is in `/usr/lib/sysctl.d/00-system`

+### 7. Kernel Modules

+  * **modules** are pieces of software the kernel can load/unload at runtime,
+    like device drivers or network protocols or filesystems; they can take
+    parameters
+  * **Linux** still maintains a *monolithic* kernel architecture, not a
+    *microkernel*, as a loaded module is fully functional and uses shared
+    resources and locks, instead of messages
+  * `lsmod`: list loaded modules
+  * insmod